My buddy Stan and I were watching television when my wife wandered into the living room with a strange look on her face.

 “It sounds like a mouse,” she said.

-He nodded his head in agreement then turned his gaze toward me.
+He nodded in agreement, as if to confirm the possibility of a rodent, then turned his gaze toward me.
 My wife was also staring at me.

-Why is it my job to take care of such things?
+Why is it my job to take care of mice?

-We have close to a dozen outside cats who obviously do not believe that mice are their job and we have two inside cats who are utterly worthless.
-We also have one fully liberated wife who is just as capable of engaging in mouse combat as I. In addition, there is a buddy who drinks my beer, eats my food, who could for just once earn his keep.
+We have close to a dozen outside cats.
+Why aren’t they doing their job?
+We have two inside cats also.
+The same could be asked of them.
+In addition, we have one fully liberated wife who is just as capable of mouse combat as I. And let us not forget, Stan, the buddy who drinks my beer, eats my food and who could for just once earn his keep.

 Even the cats, half asleep at my feet, squinted expectantly in my direction.